๐ŸŽฅFilm Aesthetics

 Why This Matters

-Editing is often called the "invisible art" of cinema—and that's precisely why exam questions love to test whether you truly understand it.
+Editing is often called the "invisible art" of cinema, and that's precisely why exam questions love to test whether you truly understand it.
 You're not just being asked to identify what an editor does; you're being tested on why specific cutting techniques create particular effects on audiences.
-The principles at play here—temporal manipulation, spatial continuity, rhythmic pacing, and intellectual association—form the backbone of how films construct meaning beyond what's captured in any single shot.
+The core principles here are temporal manipulation, spatial continuity, rhythmic pacing, and intellectual association.
+Together, they form the backbone of how films construct meaning beyond what's captured in any single shot.

-Think of editing styles as falling into two fundamental camps: techniques that hide the cut to maintain immersion versus techniques that expose the cut to provoke thought or emotion.
+Editing styles fall into two fundamental camps: techniques that hide the cut to maintain immersion versus techniques that expose the cut to provoke thought or emotion.
 When you encounter an essay question about how a film creates suspense, conveys theme, or disorients its audience, your answer will almost always involve editing.
-Don't just memorize which technique does what—know what principle each style demonstrates and when a filmmaker would choose one over another.
+Don't just memorize which technique does what.
+Know what principle each style demonstrates and when a filmmaker would choose one over another.

 Invisible Editing: Maintaining the Illusion